Kirit0me/Kirit0me/README.md

 ### Hi there! 👋

-I'm Kiri, a passionate cybersecurity enthusiast and full-stack developer based in Bengaluru, India.
+I'm Kiri, a passionate cybersecurity and low-level programming enthusiast and full-stack developer based in Bengaluru, India.
 I love to build secure, scalable applications and am currently diving deep into **Machine Learning** and **Large Language Models (LLMs)**.
+STM Board supremacy and I know what monads can do.

 ---